 Dr. Murphy: Advisory Board—Boston Scientific, Medtronic, Philips, Vesper; Consultant—Boston Scientific, Cook, Medtronic, Philips, Vesper

 Dr. Winokur: Speakers' Bureau—Penumbra; Consultant—BD/Bard, Cordis, Inari Medical, Mentice AB, Phillips Healthcare

-Dr. Oettgen has disclosed no relevant financial relationships with any commercial interests.
+Dr. Oettgen has disclosed no relevant financial relationship with any ineligible company (commercial interest).

-Copyright © 2020 by North American Center for Continuing Medical Education, LLC.
+Copyright © 2023 by HMP Education.
 All rights reserved.
-No part of this accredited continuing education activity may be reproduced or transmitted in any form or by any means, electronic or mechanical, without first obtaining permission from North American Center for Continuing Medical Education.
+No part of this accredited continuing education activity may be reproduced or transmitted in any form or by any means, electronic or mechanical, without first obtaining permission from HMP Education.

 Any participant wanting to file a grievance with respect to any aspect of a continuing education activity accredited by HMP Education may contact Samantha Joy, Senior Manager, Accreditation and Compliance, by phone at 609-371-1137, by email at firstname.lastname@example.org or in writing at 104 Windsor Center Drive, East Windsor, NJ 08520.
 Ms. Joy will review the grievance and respond within 30 days of receiving the complaint.